What is the benefit to owning a Taexx system?

 How do I obtain the Taexx system in my home?

-HomeTeam Pest Defense installs the Taexx built-in pest control system during a home’s construction.
+HomeTeam Pest Defense installs the Taexx integrated pest control system during a home’s construction.
 Ask your builder if they offer Taexx as a standard feature.
 Not all do.
 For homes that are already constructed, HomeTeam Pest Defense can still offer you our pest control service with our 6-Point Advantage Service.

 No. Independent research conducted by the University of Florida concluded that, “There is more water weight from condensation after a hot shower” than results from servicing a Taexx system in a home.

-Does the Taexx system control termites?
+Does the Taexx integrated pest control system control termites?

 No. It is not a deterrent for termites.
 However, we offer other products and services that will guard against termites including our termite baiting system and termite treatments of wood and soil.